BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 Making an Offer on BC Land for Sale

-The most important thing is to put in an offer, including any conditions that you feel are needed to protect your interests.
+The most crucial step is to submit an offer, incorporating any conditions you deem necessary to safeguard your interests.
 It’s common for a purchaser to feel pressured to put in an unconditional offer for fear of losing out in a hot real estate market.
 Only after occupying the property do some owners discover what “unconditional” means.

 While buying a property without a water well producing the desired yield isn’t a problem, drilling a new well may easily set you back $20,000 or more.
 But with all the other expenses involved in a move, is that something you want?

 If you have any concerns, don’t be afraid to make a conditional offer with a “subject to” clause verifying the availability of sufficient water supply and inspection of the existing system.
-Condition clauses can easily be removed, so be persistent and don’t sign the offer until it covers all your concerns.
+You can easily remove condition clauses, so remain persistent and refrain from signing the offer until it addresses all your concerns.

 During the due diligence process, you probably asked lots of questions and got lots of answers.
-Now—with your money on the line—disregard everything you heard.
+Now, with your financial investment at stake, disregard all the information you received.
 If you don’t already have copies of the documentation referred to in the previous section, ask the seller to disclose anything and everything related to the property’s water supply, including:

 If all the answers are positive, ask the seller to warrant the history of the well.
-If there have been no issues, they’ll be happy to agree.
+If there have been no issues, they’ll be pleased to agree.

 Water Well Inspections

-It’s recommended that all offers on properties not attached to a municipal or community water source be made subject to a complete water well system inspection and satisfactory water sample results.
+We recommend subjecting all offers on properties not attached to a municipal or community water source to a complete water well system inspection and satisfactory water sample results.
 If you’re applying for a mortgage, the lender may require a water well assessment and water analysis to ensure the well complies with Canadian and British Columbia drinking water guidelines.
 Disclosure laws and customary real estate practices may also govern water well and drinking water issues.

-Even if everything looks above board and you don’t require a mortgage, make your offer conditional on a water system inspection.
-It may set you back around $1000, but it’ll give you peace of mind.
+Even if everything appears to be in order and you don’t need a mortgage, condition your offer on a water system inspection.
+Although it could cost approximately $1000, it will provide you with a sense of security.
 If a purchaser knowingly purchases a property without a secure water source, they are fully responsible for the costs of locating and drilling for water.
 If a seller sells a property without an adequate water supply, they are responsible for providing full written disclosure.
 If not, they may be liable to legal actions initiated by the purchaser.

 If tests determine a new well is required, the best thing is for the parties to negotiate the drilling costs before going any further.